Stetind – Climb Norway`s National Mountain

 Where and when do we meet?

-- Meeting point is by Stetind Hotel.
+- Meeting point is by Stetind Parking.
 Please see map above.

 - Time for meeting: Evening before your planned trip.
 Make sure to be at the hotel early evening.